Modern kitchen cabinet doors are easy with the right information.

 Most cabinet styles feature door components that can be updated in a variety of styles, since the cabinet frames generally feature little or no stylistic flourishes—this means you can "face" your cabinets with doors that reflect whichever style appeals to you most.

-Modern design is generally agreed to have started in the early 1900s, and since its inception it’s been marked by a preponderance of geometric forms, minimal ornamentation and both angular and curvaceous designs.
+Modern design is generally agreed to have started in the early 1900s.
+Since its inception, it's been marked by a preponderance of geometric forms, minimal ornamentation and both angular and curvaceous designs.
 Modern kitchen cabinet doors generally follow a more angular and unadorned design aesthetic, with minimal adornment and hardware.
-Many modern kitchen cabinet doors sit flush with the cabinet frames, to accentuate their streamlined, straightforward design.
+Many modern kitchen cabinet doors sit flush with the cabinet frames to accentuate their streamlined, straightforward design.

-Although wood is used frequently, man-made materials are also very commonly used for modern kitchen cabinet doors, and they include metal, plastic, concrete and glass.
+Although wood is used frequently, man-made materials such as metal, plastic, concrete and glass are also very commonly used for modern kitchen cabinet doors.
 Frosted, leaded or semi-opaque glass is a popular feature of modern kitchen cabinet doors.
 Replacing old kitchen cabinet doors with modern materials like these is a great way to update the appearance of your kitchen without having to remodel the entire space or tear out the main component of the cabinetry.
 Facing modern kitchen cabinet doors with veneers of laminate or wood is also a quick and easy DIY option to give your kitchen a quick facelift.
 Mixed materials are also quite common in modern kitchen design, with many modern kitchen cabinet doors featuring combinations of wood and glass or glass and metal.

 In recent years, many homeowners have begun to feature midcentury modern furniture and design in their homes.
 This design style, which originated in the Nordic countries in the middle of the 20th century, features a preponderance of bold angles and flowing curves.
 Many modern kitchen cabinet doors can be traced to this movement, featuring both the familiar angular style, and the use of either sturdy wood or artificial materials like laminate to present a markedly modern design.